accetto/dev-base/README.md

 # Docker test repository

-This repository is just for testing and it is not intended to be actually used.
+This repository is just for testing and it is not intended to be actually used otherwise.

 Real images with useful features can be found in my [Docker Hub][accetto-docker] repository: